tatsuhidehirakawa/ReactTestSite/README.md

 It is a full-stack package for web development, focusing on the technology stack presented in the next chapter.
 It is optimized primarily as a template for creating large-scale CtoC sites.
 In particular, it is RESTful, does not use CSS-in-JS, minimizes Paas dependencies, emphasizes orthogonality and loose coupling, static typing, and Docker usage.

 2. Technology stacks.
+Common: Docker, GNU Make, VSCode, Git&Github, Mermaid.js.
+Development environment: Air(Golang).
-Frontend: TypeScript, React.js, Sass, Html, AtomicDesign, MindBEMding, MUI.
+-> Frontend: TypeScript, React.js, Sass, Html, AtomicDesign, MindBEMding, MUI.
-Backend: Go(Gin,sqlc), PostgreSQL.
+-> Backend: Go(Gin,sqlc), PostgreSQL, A5:SQL Mk-2.
-Development environment: Docker, GNU Make, Air(Golang), VSCode, Git&Github, A5:SQL Mk-2, Windows10, macOS Monterey, Mermaid.js.
+Testing environment:
+-> CircliCI
+Staging environment:
+-> Terraform

 3. Boot procedure.
 Please check the Makefile, that's all.